Proposed Res. No. 339-B

-Resolution calling on the New York State Governor to Sign S.8843A/A.1633B, the Local Input in Community Healthcare (LICH) Act.
+Resolution calling on the New York State Assembly to pass, A.6004, and the Governor to sign, S.1226/A.6004, the Local Input in Community Healthcare (LICH) Act

-By Council Members Rivera, Cabán, Avilés, Schulman, Banks, Ayala, Louis, Narcisse, Bottcher, Menin, Farías, Brooks-Powers, Krishnan and Nurse
+By Council Members Rivera, Cabán, Avilés, Schulman, Banks, Ayala, Louis, Narcisse, Bottcher, Menin, Farías, Brooks-Powers, Krishnan, Nurse, Joseph, De La Rosa, Feliz, Gutiérrez, Marte, Brewer, Powers, Abreu, Won, and Hanif

-Whereas, Hospital closures have immediate and longer-term impacts on their local communities in terms of health equity, access to care, and the local workforce; and
+Whereas, Hospital closures have immediate and long-term impacts on their local communities in terms of health equity, access to care, and the local workforce; and

 Whereas, SUNY Downstate is a safety-net hospital obligated to provide care to all patients regardless of insurance status and has the only kidney transplant program in Brooklyn; and

-Whereas, Mount Sinai Beth Israel primarily treats lower-income patients; and
+Whereas, Mount Sinai Beth Israel primarily treated lower-income patients; and

-Whereas, A community-led Health Equity Impact Assessment (HEIA) carried out by the Community Coalition to Save Beth Israel and New York Eye and Ear Infirmary, found that the majority (80%) of patients went to Beth Israel for emergency care, and 77% chose the hospital because it is closest to where they live; and
+Whereas, A community-led Health Equity Impact Assessment (HEIA) carried out by the Community Coalition to Save Beth Israel and New York Eye and Ear Infirmary found that 80% of patients went to Mount Sinai Beth Israel for emergency care, and 77% chose the hospital because it was closest to where they live; and

-Whereas, Closure of hospitals such as Beth Israel and SUNY Downstate would result in a loss of access to emergency treatment, specialty medical services, and continuity of care for the surrounding community while putting additional strain on nearby hospitals who will be forced to absorb newly displaced patients; and
+Whereas, The closure of Mount Sinai Beth Israel coupled with the proposed closure or downsizing of SUNY Downstate would result in a loss of access to emergency treatment, specialty medical services, and continuity of care for the surrounding communities while putting additional strain on nearby hospitals that will be forced to absorb newly displaced patients; and

 Whereas, In addition to negative impacts for patients, as hospitals are some of the largest employers in a community, closures can result in significant job loss; and